twisted-infra/braid/README.rst

 Server Dependencies
 ===================

 braid currently assumes that it is being run against a ubuntu server (precise).

 It requires that the `universe` component be enabled, as well `sudo`.

 Usage Notes
 ===========

-Fabric configuration is located at `braid/settings.py`.
+Fabric configuration is located at `braid/settings.py` (don't be fooled by braid/config.py).

 ```shell
 # Get the code